PureMVC/puremvc-cf-standard-framework/readme.txt

 	[SCENARIO 1]
 	The quickest and easiest way to install the framework is to extract the contents of the PureMVC_CF.zip into the root of your website.
 So, if your site root is located at 'C:\ColdFusion8\wwwroot\' then extract the contents of the zip under wwwroot.
-	You should see two folders under site root named "org" and "test".
+	You should see three folders under site root named "cfcdoc", "org" and "test".

+	cfcdoc - API Documentation
-	org - The PureMVC Framework for ColdFusion classes. test - The PureMVC Framework for ColdFusion test classes.
+	org - Framework classes.
+	test - Framework Unit Test classes.

 	[SCENARIO 2]
 	You can configure ColdFusion mappings to access the framework using the ColdFusion Administrator.
-	1 - Extract the contents of the PureMVC_CF.zip into any preferred location outside your site root.
+	1 - Extract the contents of the PureMVC_CF_1_0.zip into any preferred location outside your site root.
-	2 - Login to the ColdFusion Admin and create a mapping named "org", which points to the location of the "org" folder you extracted from the PureMVC_CF.zip archive.
+	2 - Login to the ColdFusion Admin and create a mapping named "org", which points to the location of the "org" folder you extracted from the PureMVC_CF_1_0.zip archive.
 Do the same for "test" if you plan on running the unit tests.

 	To run the unit tests or if you will be contributing to the code base you must configure your development environment to use CFUnit for unit testing.
 Proceed to STEP 2. if not, then you can simple delete the "test" folder.

-STEP 2 - Download the latest version of CFUnit at (http://cfunit.sourceforge.net/)
+STEP 2 - Download CFUnit v2.0 Beta 4 at (http://cfunit.sourceforge.net/)

 	[SCENARIO 1]
 	The quickest and easiest way to install CFUnit is to extract the contents of the CFUnit archive into the root of